For some reason this sentence has been on my mind almost every day for the last few weeks.

 I believe the heart of the world is breaking apart at this time as it has so many other times in its long history.
-It seems that people are being asked to break out of the prisons they have built for themselves.
-We are being asked to look at those emotions that have been shadowing us our whole lives.
+It seems that we are being asked to consider the prisons we have built for ourselves.
+We are being asked to embrace the emotions that have been shadowing us our whole lives.

 Our spiritual teachers don’t shy away from suffering and pain.
 In fact these were the very reasons they came amongst us.
 Our suffering and brokenness is a legitimate part of our humanity, (some would say an integral part), and it is something that we can acknowledge, understand and eventually share with each other.

 It is the shame we carry that keeps us hiding from each other and leads to great suffering.
 Shame is another legitimate part of our humanity and yet it is the most feared and least understood.
-Once we acknowledged it and look at its causes with true understanding, we make room for transformation and we are able to help each other find true wholeness.
+Once we acknowledged it and understand its causes with true compassion, we make room for transformation and we are able to help each other find true wholeness.

 It can start with asking each other how we are feeling and really listening to the answer.
 It may be necessary to ask more questions or sit in awkward silence for a while to find the depth and trust in each other (and ourselves) that allows true healing to begin.

 And if we are unafraid to reveal ourselves as suffering, vulnerable and flawed human beings, then we can open the door for others to bring their whole truth to us.

 Society has made us uncomfortable with each other’s dark places with each other’s pain and suffering, as if we think that if we can just distance ourselves from pain then we will be free of suffering ourselves.